angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 2. Try the setup by running `npm t` and see the tests pass
 3. In the `package.json` file add new `test:watch` script with `ng test` command
 4. Try the setup by running `npm run test:watch` and see the tests running in watch mode, try using `h` key and subfilter watched tests using `t` and providing a test name pattern, eg `title`
-5. Try breaking a test by changing `toEqual('Hello, order-app');` in the `app.component.spec.ts` to something else and see the test fail
+5. Try breaking a test by changing `toEqual('Hello, product-app');` in the `app.component.spec.ts` to something else and see the test fail
 6. Try running `npm t -- --ui` and accept installing of the `@vitest/ui` package, and once done, re-run the command, it should open the Vitest UI in the browser (in WSL2 it might not work out of the box, yuu might need to open WSL2 based Chrome and paste the URL)

 ### (optional) TODO 7 - e2e testing